20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 In a nutshell, *risk propensity* denotes how much one prefers a certain payoff versus an uncertain one.
 To give a simple example, let us imagine a lottery where one can win between 0 and 100 dollars randomly.
 The expected payoff in this scenario is 50 dollars.
 A *risk-averse* player will prefer to receive 50 dollars with certainty than playing the lottery.
 On the contrary, a *risk-loving* player will prefer to play the lottery: the hope for a higher payoff wins over the possibility of getting a lower one.
 A *risk-neutral* player will be unbiased with respect to which game to play.

 In the Hedger Ledger paper, players are considered to be risk-averse or at best risk-neutral.
 This makes sense, as the main incentive to use Ledger Hedger is exactly hedging against the uncertainty of future gas price fluctuations:
  - A risk-averse **Buyer** seeks protection against the possibility of prices rising, resulting in bigger expenses;
  - A risk-averse **Seller** seeks protection against the possibility of prices falling, resulting in less profit.
 So, for both players it makes sense to agree on a fixed gas price beforehand.

 To model this assumption explicitly, we relied on [Expected Utility Theory](https://en.wikipedia.org/wiki/Risk_aversion#Utility_of_money): In checking if the game is at equilibrium, the payoffs for both players aren't used as they are (this would be the risk-neutral case).
 Instead, they are first fed to a  couple of functions called `utilityFunctionBuyer` and `utilityFunctionSeller`, that can be defined in any way the modeller wants.
 They represent the risk propensity of both **Buyer** and **Seller**.
 A concave function will represent a risk-averse player, whereas a convex function will represent a risk-prone player.
-Supplying the identity functions will result to the standard risk-neutral case.
+Supplying the identity functions will result in the standard risk-neutral case.

 ## Code structure